GreenDelta/olca-proto/README.md

 # olca-proto
-`olca-proto` is an experimental implementation of the [olca-schema](https://github.com/GreenDelta/olca-schema) based on [Protocol Buffers](https://developers.google.com/protocol-buffers).
+`olca-proto` is an implementation of the [olca-schema](https://github.com/GreenDelta/olca-schema) based on [Protocol Buffers](https://developers.google.com/protocol-buffers).
 It supports serialization in JSON(-LD) and a fast binary format.
 In addition, it and comes